 Star Wars: Galaxy’s Edge Attractions

 Batuu is host to a ride, several dining locations and many shops but are any of them toddler or preschool appropriate?
-This is an overview on the ride that’s currently open (with another coming later in 2019).
+This is an overview on the ride that’s currently open (with another ride opening January 16th, 2020).

 Millennium Falcon: Smugglers Run